falkr/ttm4115-2020/pages/deliveries-t1.md

 ### 6. Use Cases in Table Form

-**Task:** Describe 3 use cases for the major features of your system.
+Describe 3 use cases for the major features of your system.
 Choose use cases at the sea-level.
 Follow the table format proposed in the book and shown on page 150.

 **Hints:** Most likely, each of the use cases will fit on a single page in portrait orientation.
 (So use about 3 pages in total.)